Image from Wyrmshadow

 - Bill and Bull - Text by Anders Sandberg

-Double planets discovered in AT 53 around Delta Eridani (Rana).
+Double planets around Delta Eridani (Rana).
 Location of Vulcan's Forge and the baroque Vore Abergist culture.

 - Blefuscu - Text by Steve Bowers